Type above and press Enter to search. Press Esc to cancel.

 8. Embrace the classics

 Certain looks are classics for a reason, as long as it works with your restaurant’s menu.
-French bistros, fities-style diners, or a classic pizzeria-inspired look can all lend a sense of nostalgia while still having a modern twist.
+French bistros, fifties-style diners, or a classic pizzeria-inspired look can all lend a sense of nostalgia while still having a modern twist.

 Restaurant design ideas